ashmaroli/jekyll-extract/README.md

 # Jekyll Extract

-A plugin to easily copy files and directories from a theme-gem to your site's source directory.
+A plugin that adds a new Jekyll command to easily copy files and directories from a theme-gem to your site's source directory.

 ## Installation